Current Bitcoin Price

 Who is Trace Mayer?

-Trace Mayer (based in USA) is one of Bitcoin's earliest investors and a student of Austrian economic theory.
+Trace Mayer is one of Bitcoin's earliest investors and a student of Austria economic theory.
 He was one of the leaders behind the Proof of Keys movement, which seeks to hold Bitcoin exchanges accountable by creating a regularly scheduled "run on the banks" in order to make sure exchanges are not participating in fractional reserve banking practices, especially with lending becoming more popular.